hackbg/undexer-node/README.md

 This repo emits a container image that can run in **4 modes**.
-Running all 4 together in the setup described below results in a Namada node whose **syncing can be paused.** Together with Undexer, this allows for a Namada chain to be fully indexed - including the data that is pruned after 2 epochs (see [`anoma/namada#3810`](https://github.com/anoma/namada/issues/3810)).
+Running all 4 together in the setup described below results in a Namada node whose **syncing can be paused.** While syncing is paused, Undexer can reliably index the historical data that would normally be pruned from the chain after 2 epochs, and is thus only available during sync (see [`anoma/namada#3810`](https://github.com/anoma/namada/issues/3810)).

 <table>
 <thead>